soulshake/fonos/README.md

 ```

-## Deploying it
+## Connecting to the Pi

-SSH to the pi: `ssh pi@fonos.local`
+SSH to the pi by running `ssh pi@fonos.local`.
 The default password is `raspberry`.

 From the pi, run these commands:

 - `mkdir ~/.ssh`
-- Add your public key to `~/.ssh/authorized_keys`
+- Add your public SSH key to `~/.ssh/authorized_keys`.
+If you don't know how to do this, see the first few steps at the [GitHub tutorial on SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

-Exit, then ssh again to make sure you're not prompted for a password.
+Exit by typing `exit`, then ssh to the Pi again to make sure you're not prompted for a password.

-Once you're sure you can ssh without a password, disable password login:
+Once you're sure you can ssh without a password, disable password login on the Pi:

 `echo "PasswordAuthentication No" | sudo tee -a /etc/ssh/ssh_config`

-And change the default password: `passwd`
+For extra security, change the password for the `pi` user with the `passwd` command.

+## Deployment (on the Pi)

-Run the following commands to set things up:
+Run the following commands on the Pi to set things up:

-- `sudo apt update`
-- `sudo apt install git python-pip`
+- Install `git` and `pip`: `sudo apt update && sudo apt install git python-pip`
 - Install Ansible: `sudo pip install ansible`
-- Clone the repo: `cd ~ && git clone git@github.com:soulshake/fonos.git && cd fonos`
+- Clone this repo: `cd ~ && git clone git@github.com:soulshake/fonos.git && cd fonos`
 - Append the contents of `hosts.sample` to `/etc/ansible/hosts`: `cat hosts.sample | sudo tee -a /etc/ansible/hosts`
 - Customize the Ansible hosts file: `sudo vim /etc/ansible/hosts`
   - add your own `spotify_username` and `spotify_password`